merzlab/QUICK-docs/docs/source/developer-guide.rst

     :alt: api

 Starting from version 20.06, QUICK build system compiles the source code and creates static or shared object libraries.
 Such libraries are then linked to the main QUICK program.
-If the user does not specify a prefix during the configure script run, libraries will be located inside *$QUICK_HOME/lib/$buildtype* where *$QUICK_HOME* is the QUICK home directory and *$buildtype* could be *serial*, *mpi* or *cuda*.
+Assuming that user specifies a prefix (*$installdir*) during the configuration of legacy or CMake builds, libraries will be located inside *$installdir/lib/$buildtype* where *$buildtype* could be *serial*, *mpi* or *cuda*.
 Required .mod or header files can be found inside *$QUICK_HOME/include/$buildtype*.
-If the user specifies a prefix, above material are also located inside the installation directory.

-It is possible to link QUICK libraries into external programs and obtain HF/DFT energies, gradients and point charge gradients through the Fortran 90 QUICK API.
+It is possible to link QUICK libraries into external MM programs and obtain HF/DFT energies, gradients and point charge gradients through the Fortran 90 QUICK API and perform QM/MM calculations.
 We will explain the usage of the API with an example.

 Let us consider a simple system containing a water molecule surrounded by 3 point charges.
 We now create the